openpolitics/manifesto/poverty.md

 ## The Burden of Childcare

 We believe that the cost of childcare is so high that it actively inhibits people from finding employment and building themselves a career.
-That is why, building on the current 30hr free childcare provision for all 3 and 4 year olds, we will look to gradually increase this until a full working week is provided for free for all.
+That is why, building on the current 30hr free childcare provision for all children aged 3 and 4, we will look to gradually increase this until a full working week is provided for free for all.

 We propose increasing the income and national insurance limits to make child care more affordable from £243 a month to £500 a month for basic rate tax payers.
 This would provide a saving of £160 a month at full voucher limit.
 Higher and Additional Rates would be amended to reflect the savings level.